National-Public-Affairs/rahm-payload-next/notes.md

 - [ ] Set up broswer API for elements that are currently within the viewport
 - [ ] Deal with image sizing with props, etc.
 - [x] Figure out why the spacer block isn't working/saving correctly
+- [ ] Figure out why the legal globals are showing up in ...slug props